watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 ```

 Make sure you use a text embedding index if using knn search.
 Please see [here](../../docs/elasticsearch-install-and-setup/text_embedding_deploy_and_use.md) for more information on how to set up and use text embeddings for dense vector search in Elasticsearch.
-You must also set the `use_knn_search` session variable to `true` when using dense vector search.
+You must remove the `query` parameter assignment in the list of optional parameters and only set the `knn` parameter when using dense vector search.

 ### Example 1 usage: